 This project has the queue implemented in it and boto3 has been refactored to pass through the value of the API rate in ms to botocore.
 ScoutSuite is included and has simply been hardcoded to apply the queue to ec2 clients.

 This has enabled me to conduct comparative runs between this solution and using the Network Link Conditioner.
 With the former completing in 30 minutes and the latter in around 2 hours.

-At the time of writing botocore seem to be unwilling to accept the PR for this as they feel that it is beyond the scope of their project to handle API rate limiting.
+At the time of writing botocore seem to be unwilling to accept the PR for this as they feel that it is beyond the scope of their project.

 Rather than cry over a missed opportunity I've now taken the rate limiter and packaged it up as a stand alone utility that anyone can consume in their own projects should they need to avoid server-side rate limiting: